bmatsuo/bmatsuo.github.io/_drafts/http-timeouts-in-go.markdown

 Prior to Go 1.3, you couldn't find timeouts mentioned in the documentation for [http.Client](http://godoc.org/net/http#Client).
-In 1.3, a timeout was added to the type, but it is a single `Timeout`, representing both "open" and "read" time.
+In 1.3, a timeout was added to the type, but it's a single `Timeout`, representing both "open" and "read" time.
 This is probably good enough in most situations.
 And it's nice and simple compared to two timeout approaches.
 It's a classic thought in my mind, "I don't want this to take longer than 2 seconds.
 Now how long should I let it